gnulnx/python-color-logger/README.txt

-logutils 0.3.3
+python-color-logger 0.3.3
 ==============
+The python-color-logger packages is a fork of logutils 0.3.3.
+The original author of logutils is Vinay Sajip and his project can be found at:  http://code.google.com/p/logutils/

+The python-color-logger fork provides an easy way to provide custom log coloring via sublcassing ColorizingStreamHandler

-The logutils package provides a set of handlers for the Python standard library's logging package.
+The python-color-logger package provides a set of handlers for the Python standard library's logging package.

 Some of these handlers are out-of-scope for the standard library, and